Skip to main content

 3 mentions Positive Neutral Negative

-• “It's a little heartbreaking to see some mixed reviews for this game considering I've played significantly worse asset flip games that have glowing praise for little more than just a high quality stock asset placed in volumetric lighting.”
+• “It's a little heartbreaking to see some mixed reviews for this game considering I've played significantly worse asset flip games that receive glowing praise for little more than just a high-quality stock asset placed in volumetric lighting.”

-• “No emotional moments from the main character at all, didn't have a cool ending set piece, and I don't know, I just feel like it could've been fleshed out a bit more.”
+• “No emotional moments from the main character at all, no memorable ending set piece, and I feel like it could have been fleshed out a bit more.”

 • humor